-[A SALVAGE RESPONSE PLAN IS REQUIRED AS PART OF THE AMS PLAN BY THE SAFE PORT ACT.
-THE SALVAGE RESPONSE PLAN IS A SUPPORTING PLAN TO MTS RECOVERY AS DESCRIBED IN SECTION 6000.
-SALVAGE RESPONSE PLANNING IS CONSIDERED TO BE A TASK THAT IS APPROPRIATE FOR THE MTSRU.
-COTPS/FMSCs should populate and incorporate Enclosure (6) to NVIC 9-02 (SERIES), AS THE SALVAGE RESPONSE PLAN.]
+[A SALVAGE RESPONSE PLAN (SRP) IS REQUIRED AS PART OF THE AMSP BY THE SAFE PORT ACT.
+THE SRP IS A SUPPORTING PLAN TO MTS RECOVERY AS DESCRIBED IN SECTION 6000.
+THE SRP TEMPLATE IS INTENDED TO PROMOTE CONSISTENCY NATIONWIDE ADDRESSING THE CORE ELEMENTS OF SALVAGE RESPONSE.
+COTPS/FMSCS MUST USE THE TEMPLATE IN ENCLOSURE (6) TO NVIC 9-02 (SERIES), AS THE SRP AS DIRECTED IN SECTION 6500.
+THE SRP CAN BE INCLUDED AS AN ANNEX OR MAY BE INCORPORATED BY REFERENCE.]